sonic182/aiosonic/sourcedocs/examples.rst

 Cookies handling
 ================

 Adding `handle_cookies=True` to the client, it will save response cookies and send it again for new requests.
-This is usefull for scraping sessions handling.
+This is useful to have same cookies workflow as in browsers, also for web scraping.

 .. code-block::  python